-When learning about the history and development of street art, it would be impossible to overlook New York City’s huge role in it.
+When looking at the history and development of street art, it would be impossible to overlook New York City’s massive role.
 While public art, in the form of murals or sculptures, has been around since the birth of civilization, many credit 1970’s NYC youth culture with the creation of what we now call graffiti.

 Graffiti culture rose in conjunction with the early hip hop and breakdancing scenes.
 It started with kids (like Taki 183) tagging their nicknames around the city, though it could hardly be considered a form of artistic expression at the time.
 But as more and more people joined in, these acts of vandalism gradually evolved into an art form.
 Early graffiti writers began stylizing their names, resulting in the colorful, three-dimensional tags that can be seen all around the world today.